adib9987/AI-Home-Decor/README.md

 It tended to minimize penalties trivially by stacking objects near the center, which technically reduces some metrics but isn’t visually appealing.
 This revealed a common issue in data-driven layout learning — small data and unbalanced losses can lead to degenerate configurations

-How to Improve the results ?
+How to Improve the results?

 FIrst I would need to create thousands of synthetic data which I would use to pretrain the GNN model.
 These synthetic data will be user verified for fine tuining.
 In this stage I would also include doors and windows features so that the GNN can create spatial relations between these features too.

-# Backend: Python, FastAPI, Pydantic, NumPy, PyTorch
+Backend: Python, FastAPI, Pydantic, NumPy, PyTorch

-# Frontend: React, HTML5 Canvas/drag-drop
+Frontend: React, HTML5 Canvas/drag-drop

-# Optimization: Genetic Algorithm, Simulated Annealing
+Optimization: Genetic Algorithm, Simulated Annealing

-# ML: Graph Neural Networks (PyTorch Geometric or custom)
+ML: Graph Neural Networks (PyTorch Geometric or custom)

-# Persistence: JSON prototype storage, online incremental retraining
+Persistence: JSON prototype storage, online incremental retraining

-# Constraints: No-overlap, compactness, TV-view distance, wall preference
+Constraints: No-overlap, compactness, TV-view distance, wall preference

-# Learning loop: Weight update (gradient + heuristics), rolling dataset of 20 samples
+Learning loop: Weight update (gradient + heuristics), rolling dataset of 20 samples

 I have also tried to experiment by including an LLM to automatically generate hard and soft constraints and add it to the existing file.
 But my OpenAI api supscription